twoyoung/Ancient-Chinese-Poetry-API/README.md

 # Chinese-Poetry-API

-This is a simple API that user can get Chinese ancient poetries.
+This is a simple restful API that user can get and search for Chinese ancient poetries.

 ### database: MongoDB
 the database contains 14172 authors' 311881 ancient Chinese poems and 21595 songs mainly during the period of Tang dynasty and Song dynasty.